 Discover rockpools like you never have before.
-Learn about these amazing marine habitats and how to care for the living things that make them their home.
+Beach Academy helps families learn together about these amazing marine habitats and how to care for the living things that make them their home.

 Rockpool School teaches pupils how to look after these intertidal habitats for the future, reducing human impact, with lessons on the animals and plants that are found there, their anatomy and adaptations to where they live, how to handle them correctly and much much more.

 Schools can bring their classes to a Rockpool School day at Rest Bay Porthcawl OR Emma can deliver Rockpool School near you or help you put together a Rockpool School Programme for your own local learning area beach.
 Emma also offers CPD training for your staff should you wish to deliver Rockpool School yourself.

 Beach Academy Wales gives visitors and locals to Rest Bay in Porthcawl the opportunity to hire professional equipment to self-learn and discover.
 For £5 you can hire a pro Rockpool Kit to investigate Rockpools on your own.
 Hire lasts 2 hours to give you plenty of time to discover and explore.
 Kits are hired from the Beach Shop at the Watersports Centre.

 Kits include a white flat bottomed bucket, white flat-bottomed observation tray, high quality mesh fish and shrimp net, I.D. guide and info sheets (to keep) showing you how to Rockpool and handle animals correctly.